 - damages our economy as it degrades the beauty of the coast.

-If you have a group that is interested in cleaning up our coast or if you are aware of an area along the central coast that is in need of a cleanup, please call 252-393-8185.
-Check out the different cleanup projects going on in your region!
+If you have a group that is interested in cleaning up our coast or if you are aware of an area along the coast that is in need of a cleanup, please call 252-393-8185.
+Check out some of the different cleanup projects going on in your region!

 Cleanup locations in Onslow and Carteret Counties